RajulThakur/brainly-frontend/README.md

-# Bookmarq - Your Second Brain
+# Linkcaddy - Your Second Brain

-Bookmarq is a modern web application that helps you organize and share your digital content, acting as your second brain.
+Linkcaddy is a modern web application that helps you organize and share your digital content, acting as your second brain.
 Built with React, TypeScript, and Vite, it offers a seamless experience for managing various types of content including links, documents, tweets, and videos.

 ## Features